 "I see, and it kinda looked like it was made of rocks."
 Mia laughs.

 We walk out into the market of New Boston.
 The hustle of the area is a bit overwhelming.
-For once the dirt streets filled with bodies of people gathering for supplies of various sorts.
-We walk along and the individuals from earlier are not seen.
+For once, the dirt streets filled with bodies of people gathering for supplies of various sorts.
+I scan the crowd, half-expecting to see those figures from earlier, but they’re gone.
+That doesn’t mean they’re not watching.
 I sigh.

-She darts me to the north gateway of the town.
-I know we have supplies for surviving out there but even with that assurance I find myself to still have worries.
-What if we encounter another Asag is just one worry that wanders through my thoughts.
+Mia tilts her head toward the north gateway of the town.
+I know we have supplies for surviving out there, but even with that assurance, I find myself still worrying.
+What if we encounter another Asag?
+That’s just one thought clawing through my mind.

 "You okay?"
 Mia pipes up.

 "We hide and play it safe.
 We fight only if we have to."
-Mia answers.
+Mia answers without hesitation.

 We pass through the gate and stop for a moment.
-I look at the town behind us, pondering what's there.
-Let alone what is to come for us.
-Ruko will be someone I hope to see again, if I can manage to keep alive with Mia.
+I glance back at the town, a weight settling on me.
+Ruko will be someone I hope to see again—if I can manage to stay alive with Mia.

 "Agreed."
 Mia nods.